-The benefits of making ADR processes part of the fabric of the organization will, however, only be realized if the level of training and expertise of in-house staff meet quality standards that ensure the credibility of the program.
-To ensure services offered are of the proper caliber, organizations such as the Department of National Defence regularly turn to standards set by the ADR Institute of Canada, Inc. (ADRIC) with respect to the C.Med. and C.Arb.
-Designations.
+Your organization will better realize the benefits of making ADR processes part of its organizational fabric if the level of training and expertise of in-house staff meet appropriate quality standards that ensure the credibility of the program.
+To ensure services offered are of the proper caliber, organizations such as the Department of National Defence regularly turn to standards set by the ADR Institute of Canada (ADRIC) with respect to the C.Med and C.Arb designations.

-To ensure that a high, consistent, set of standards is met by the persons entitled to use the designations, the Board of Directors of ADRIC has established general principles, a set of criteria and a protocol to be used in assessing the eligibility of a candidate for the designation and for the granting of a designation.
+To ensure that a high, consistent, set of standards is met by the persons entitled to use the designations, ADRIC has established general principles, a set of criteria and a protocol to be used in assessing the eligibility of a candidate for the designation and for the granting of a designation.

 Why the C.Med and C.Arb designations are important to Organizations with In-house ADR Programs:

-- The C.Med and C.Arb designations are Canada’s only official designation for practising mediators and arbitrators across Canada.
+- The C.Med and C.Arb designations are the only advanced national ADR designations for practising mediators and arbitrators across Canada.